theta-skunkworks/theta-plugin-current-location/README.md

 You can adjust the zoom level by operating the "+" and "-" buttons displayed by tapping the screen.

-If the current location is unfollowed by the above screen operation, you can return to the state of following the current location again by pressing the shutter button.
+If the current location is unfollowed by the above screen operation, you can return to the state of following the current location again by pressing the shutter button.<br>
 However, the display position does not change in places where radio waves from GNSS (Global Navigation Satellite System) cannot be received, such as indoors.
 Please be careful.

-When used offline, you can use a map of the range and zoom level that you have seen while online in the past.
+When used offline, you can use a map of the range and zoom level that you have seen while online in the past.<br>
-If the map is not displayed, please use it online.
+If the map is not displayed, please use it online.<br>
-(It is recommended to use it online at the first startup)
+(It is recommended to use it online at the first startup)<br>

 # 2. Terms of Service